sero-cash/wallet/README.md

 $ yarn dev:electron --mode wallet --node-rpcport 19343 --node-networkid 2
 ```

-The `--rpc` Mist option is a special case.
+The `--rpc` Wallet option is a special case.
 If you set this to an IPC socket file
 path then the `--ipcpath` option automatically gets set, i.e.:

 ```bash